Flip Broadband Plans Review

 Flip NBN Deals

 Flip offers four base fixed-line NBN plans, all of which come with unlimited data.
 You can also bundle these internet plans with call packs, as well as entertainment packs.
-Plans start at under $50 per month, while the call or entertainment bolt-ons start at about $10 extra per month.
+Plans start from less than $50 per month, while the call or entertainment bolt-ons start at about $10 extra per month.
 See below for a quick rundown.

 - Value 12: Basic Speed tier – from $49.90 per month